SterArcher/OHCA-registry-Slovenia/pages/about.md

 * Gašper Šircelj

 ## Funding
+The project is currently run on volunteer base.

-This project is funded by University of Maribor Faculty of medicine.
+This project was funded by University of Maribor Faculty of medicine for 4 months between 1st of March and 30th of June 2022.

 ## Acknowledgements
 We would like to thank: